cloudforet-io/cloudforet-io.github.io/content/en/docs/guides/cost-explorer/dashboard.md

 #### Adding a custom widget
 {{<alert title="Cost analysis query">}}
 **Cost analysis query** is required to create custom widgets.
-Cost analysis queries can be created from the [Cost management > Cost analysis] page.
+Cost analysis queries can be created from the [Cost Explorer > Cost analysis] page.
 For detailed information, see [here](/docs/guides/cost-explorer/cost-analysis/#cost-analysis-query).
 {{</alert>}}